Doctoral Internship in Health Service Psychology 2025-2026

 By the time of application the following criteria must be met:

-• Accrual of at least375 doctoral intervention hours, not including assessment (indicated in Table above)
+• Accrual of at least 375 doctoral intervention hours, not including assessment (indicated in Table above)

 • 150 doctoral individual adult therapy hours preferred, but not required